earthman131/GMPFilter/README.md

 # License

-GMCurvature is an open source project under the GNU General Public License v3.0.
+GMPFilter is an open source project under the GNU General Public License v3.0.
 It is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 # All rights reserved：